 As you consider your options, do your research with the federal government’s Occupational Outlook Handbook, where you can sort career options based on average pay, the level of education needed and how much the profession is expected to grow over the next 10 years.

-Mass Bay Community College: offers certificate programs as well as associate degree programs.
-Certificate programs include many in health sciences, automotive technology, paralegal options, computer technology and many more.
-Explore their options and attend an open house so you can really get to know all of the opportunities offered.
+Community Colleges such as Mass Bay Community College or Bunker Hill Community College, along with many others in MA offer certificate programs as well as associate degree (2 year) programs.
+Certificate programs are a great way to get started in a career in health sciences, automotive technology, paralegal options, computer technology, plumbing, HVAC, and many more.
+Explore the programs at Community Colleges throughout MA, and attend an open house so you can really get to know all of the opportunities offered.

 The Mass Transfer program allows students to earn a 2 year Associates Degree at a Community College and a guaranteed transfer to a Massachusetts State University or UMASS Campus if you earn a B average.
-This is a great way to keep college debt to a minimum and a good option for students who aren't ready to commit to a four year college degree.
+This is a great way to keep college debt to a minimum and a good option for students who want a stepping stone pathway to a four year college degree.

 ◾ Trade School/Vocational Program Resources